tsevasa/infinite-chess-notation/Usage.md

 The following functions only use this old legacy format:
 - `GameToPosition(longformat, halfmoves = 0, modify_input = false)` : Given the JSON of a game, this method will return a JSON corresponding to a single position from the game, which is at a certain number of halfmoves after the start.
 This number is specified by the optional argument `halfmoves`.
 Setting it to `0` will yield the starting position JSON, while setting it to `Infinity` will yield the final position of the game as a JSON.
 The optional argument `modify_input` specifies whether the input object is modified in the process or not (setting this to `true` is faster, since no deepcopy of the input object is required).
-- `LongToShort_CompactMove(longmove)` and `ShortToLong_CompactMove(shortmove)` : These methods convert a single compact move back and forth from the long to the short format, i.e. `2,-3>2,-4ha` to `{"startCoords":"2,-3","endCoords":"2,-4","promotion":"hawksB"}` and vice versa.
+- `LongToShort_CompactMove(longmove)` and `ShortToLong_CompactMove(shortmove)` : These methods convert a single compact move back and forth from the long legacy format to the short format, i.e. `2,-3>2,-4ha` to `{"startCoords":"2,-3","endCoords":"2,-4","promotion":"hawksB"}` and vice versa.
 Note that this only supports the compact short notation `a,b>c,dX`.